Pathoschild/canimod.github.io/guides/updating-a-smapi-mod.md

 You don't need to comb through your code; SMAPI can tell you if you're using a deprecated interface:

 1. Use the latest [SMAPI for developers](https://github.com/Pathoschild/SMAPI/releases) download.
-   This will show all deprecation messages in the console (including _notice_-level ones):
+   This will show all deprecation messages in the console:

    > ![console message for a deprecated interface](images/updating-a-smapi-mod/deprecated-console.png)